CrowdStrike/cloud-resource-estimator/AWS/README.md

 No changes will be made to your account.
 No data will be sent anywhere and will remain in your cloud shell environment.

+## How it works
+This script can run against an individual AWS account or all child accounts in an AWS Organization.
+When running the script in CloudShell, it will establish the session using the AWS Identity currently signed in.
+When running the script in your local environment, it will establish the session based on your AWS CLI configuration.
+Please see [Local Environment Instructions](../README.md) for more details.
+If your AWS Identity is in the AWS Organization Management account, the script will use the default role `OrganizationAccountAccessRole` (or custom role if provided) to switch into each child account.
+If your AWS Identity is not in an AWS Organization Management account, the script will only process resources in this single account.
+Upon completion, a CSV report is generated with the findings.

 ## How to use

 ### Initialize execution environment